 CT Art Trail Viewpoint

-Here’s the weird thing about this Viewpoint side trail to the Connecticut Art Trail: The chosen sites, while beautiful, don’t apparently directly translate to actual impressionist paintings from Connecticut masters of the past.
+Here’s the weird thing about this Connecticut Art Viewpoint Trail, side project of the Connecticut Art Trail: The chosen sites, while beautiful, don’t all apparently directly translate to actual impressionist paintings from Connecticut masters of the past.
 Perhaps borrowing some of the impressionist ethos, the chosen viewpoints are merely “representative” of what the painters profiled along the way “might” have seen to influence their art.
 Hey daddy-o, I can dig it.

 And you can dig some of what the sign says, painstakingly transcribed (with small edits) by me, right here, for you:

 The painted chosen to be profiled at this site is some guy named Willard Leroy Metcalf (1858-1925), a Massachusetts native.
 He began painting the New England hills when he was still an art student in Boston.
 In the 1880’s, while studying and traveling in France, then in Tunis and Algeria, he came to appreciate natural light and high-keyed colors, two hallmarks of the American Impressionist art movement he would later help develop.
 In 1905, after a period of intense experimentation, Metcalf joined the art colony at Old Lyme.
 His impressionistic yet closely observed work won wide acclaim that year and established him as a leading American artist.
 Later, he worked elsewhere in New England and traveled abroad again, but he continued to visit Connecticut, working around the state, including the Housatonic Valley, where he painted southern New England hill country once again.

 This info (and painting) comes from the New Britain Museum of American Art site, which has cooler information than the sign.